aws/aws-secretsmanager-caching-java/README.md

   If you do not have one, go to [Java SE Downloads](https://www.oracle.com/technetwork/java/javase/downloads/index.html) on the Oracle website, then download and install the Java SE Development Kit (JDK).
 Java 8 or higher is recommended.

-You must have an Amazon Web Services (AWS) account to access secrets stored in AWS Secrets Manager and use AWS SDK for Java.
+An Amazon Web Services (AWS) account to access secrets stored in AWS Secrets Manager and use AWS SDK for Java.

 * **To create an AWS account**, go to [Sign In or Create an AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) and then choose **I am a new user.** Follow the instructions to create an AWS account.